Grimdark: Use in fantasy fiction

 According to Adam Roberts, grimdark is an "anti-Tolkien" approach to fantasy writing.
 George R. R. Martin's popular grimdark fantasy series A Song of Ice and Fire is characterized, in Roberts' view, by its reaction to Tolkien's idealism, even though it owes much to Tolkien.
 According to Jon Garrad, grimdark is associated with the gothic movement of the 1990s and its negativity and emphasis on loss.

 Writing in The Guardian in 2016, Damien Walter summarized what he considered grimdark's "domination" of the fantasy genre as "bigger swords, more fighting, bloodier blood, more fighting, axes, more fighting", and a "commercial imperative to win adolescent, male readers".
 He saw this trend as being in opposition to "a truly epic and more emotionally nuanced kind of fantasy" that delivered storytelling.

-Grimdark fantasy has been written since the 1980s by authors including Michael Moorcock, Glen Cook, George R. R. Martin, Joe Abercrombie, Richard K. Morgan, Paul Kearney, Mark Lawrence and Anna Smith Spark.
+Grimdark fantasy has been written since the 1980s by authors including Michael Moorcock, Glen Cook, George R. R. Martin, Joe Abercrombie, Richard K. Morgan, Paul Kearney, Mark Lawrence, Michael R. Fletcher, and Anna Smith Spark.
 In a broader sense, the "pervasively gritty, bleak, pessimistic, or nihilistic view of the world" characteristic of grimdark fiction is found in much popular fiction from the 2000s, including Batman comics, the television series Breaking Bad, and the media franchise The Walking Dead.